faberNovel/stateful-layout/README.md

 #### Animation

 By default, no animation are played on state transition.
-You can add your own enter and exit
+To add your own enter and exit
 animation:
 - On a `StatefulLayout` using `defaultEnterTransition` and `defaultExitTransition`.
 Those transitions will be played on every state change excluding state with their own transitions.